Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Additional illustrations

 \section{Additional illustrations}

-Figures \ref{fig:loglik_gp2} and \ref{fig:loglik_gp3} show how a GP prior with non-zero mean function and an additional evaluation near the right boundary of the parameter space, respectively, produce more intuitive estimates of the SL posterior in the illustrative example of Section \ref{subsubsec:post_estimator}.
+Figures \ref{fig:loglik_gp2} and \ref{fig:loglik_gp3} show how a GP prior with a non-zero mean function and an additional evaluation near the right boundary of the parameter space, respectively, produce more intuitive estimates of the SL posterior in the illustrative example of Section \ref{subsubsec:post_estimator}.
+In the former case large uncertainty of the likelihood near the right boundary however remains.